pascalgrimaud/generator-jhipster-docker/README.md

 You can access to it: [http://localhost:1080](http://localhost:1080)

-## 3 - NGiNX as proxy server
+## 3 - NGinx as proxy server

 See the official [documentation](http://www.jhipster.tech/separating-front-end-and-api/)

 Follow these steps:
-- Start your local backend server or use an existing one
+- Start your local backend server or use an existing one.
+You can start more than 1 backend.
-- Edit `src/main/docker/nginx/site.conf`, depending on the 1st step
+- Edit `src/main/docker/nginx/nginx.conf`, depending on the 1st step
-- Start NGiNX:
+- Start NGinx:

 ```bash
 docker-compose -f src/main/docker/nginx.yml up -d